wearepointers/tachi/README.md

 ## Contributing

-Pull requests are awlays welcome.
+Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License